mdlincoln/mdlincoln.github.io/_posts/2017-11-17-only-connect-mcn.md

 If MCN2017 wasn't taking strides towards addressing these questions, you could see those questions being asked between the lines in sessions like that on the challenges of open sourcing.
 Opening your data, or your source code, may ensure someone is able to access it... but it does not necessarily help them use it.
-For example, how do I implement the [Barnes' particular flavor of computer vision][barnes] for collections browsing, when it's been [baked into the same repository][barnes_gh] as their custom web interface, and I want to use my own existing pages?
+For example, how do I implement the [Barnes' particular flavor of computer vision][barnes] for collections browsing, when it's been [baked into the same repository][barnes_gh] as their custom web interface, rather than split out as its own service component?
 If I'm a visitor who wants to compare collections, how do I know if the [Williams College Museum of Art collections data][wcma_gh] uses the `culture` tag in the same way that the [Carnegie Museum of Art collections data][cmoa_gh] uses `nationality`?
 If I'm a curatorial assistant, do I really have to copy labels out of a PDF generated by a loaning museum's TMS into _my_ TMS by hand?
 (Raise your hand if you or someone you know has to do this regularly 👋)
 If I want fix some of these problems by working with nascent standards, how can I start to implement the [linked.art] model being established by the American Art Collaborative and the Getty, when it's just little old me and I have fifty other priorities on my to-do list?

 At the end of the day, looming over this need for museum-to-museum standards are the realities of understaffing and mixed-up priorities that Ropeik outlined.
-"Build a standard and implement it?
+In other words: "Help build a standard _and_ implement it?
 In this economy!?"

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Sketchnotes from the <a href="https://twitter.com/hashtag/mcn2017?src=hash&amp;ref_src=twsrc%5Etfw">#mcn2017</a>-F27 session on collaborative digital projects, linked data and ... operationalizing? /cc <a href="https://twitter.com/ddegler?ref_src=twsrc%5Etfw">@ddegler</a> <a href="https://t.co/AfoeR3j5Q2">pic.twitter.com/AfoeR3j5Q2</a></p>&mdash; Jason Alderman (@justsomeguy) <a href="https://twitter.com/justsomeguy/status/929095662976815105?ref_src=twsrc%5Etfw">November 10, 2017</a></blockquote>

-But paradoxically, figuring out how to foster the kinds of communities that develop practical digital standards and tools could actually help the musetech community to dig itself out of the institutional traps that are plainly causing so much pain for the MCN community.
+But paradoxically, figuring out how to foster the kinds of communities that develop practical digital standards and tools could actually help the musetech community to dig itself out of the institutional traps that are plainly causing so much pain.
-Rather than acceding to requests to build fancy one-off solutions (the Getty, by the way, is massively guilty of this!), we can start pointing to the work of major communities that are making it practically possible to advocate for tool and standards reuse.
+Rather than acceding to requests to build fancy one-off solutions (the Getty, by the way, is massively guilty of this!) we can start pointing to the work of [growing communities][w3c] that are making it practically possible to advocate for tool and standards reuse.
 It can ensure that the major investments of staff time and brainpower that places like MoMA or the Getty can afford can _practically_ benefit much smaller institutions relying on a single "digital" staff member.

 I'm not yet sure if I'm coming to MCN2018.
 But I don't plan on fleeing the community quite yet.
 I'm hopeful it can turn towards building a community of shared digital practice that matches the incredible and aspirational community of social practice that it has fostered so well in the past few years.

-In the meantime, come chime in to the growing [linked.art] community :)
+In the meantime, come chime in on the growing [linked.art] community :)

 [linked.art]: http://linked.art